TechTarget.com/searchitoperations

 How does AIOps work?

-AIOps uses advanced analytical technologies such as machine learning to automate and optimize IT operations processes.
+AIOps uses advanced analytics to automate and optimize IT operations processes.
 AIOps typically works by following these steps:

 1. Data collection.
 AIOps platforms collect information from a variety of sources, including application logs, event data, configuration data, incidents, performance metrics and network traffic.
 This data can be both structured, such as databases, or unstructured, such as social media posts and documents.

 2. Data analysis.
-The gathered data is analyzed using ML algorithms such as anomaly detection, pattern detection and predictive analytics to find abnormalities that might require the attention of IT staff.
+The gathered data is analyzed using different types of ML algorithms such as anomaly detection, pattern detection and predictive analytics to find abnormalities that might require the attention of IT staff.
 This step ensures real issues are separated from noise or false alarms.

 3. Inference and root cause analysis.
-AIOps carries out root cause analysis to assist in locating the origins of problems.
-IT operations teams can attempt to prevent the recurrence of problems in the future by looking into the root causes of current issues.
+AIOps carries out root cause analysis to assist in locating the origin of problems.
+IT operations teams can attempt to prevent disruptions from recurring by looking into the root causes of current issues.

 4. Collaboration.
-Once the root cause analysis is complete, AIOps notifies the appropriate teams and individuals, providing them with relevant information and promoting efficient collaboration despite the potential geographical distance between them.
+Once the root cause analysis is complete, AIOps notifies the appropriate teams and individuals, providing them with relevant information and promoting efficient collaboration despite any potential geographical distance among them.
 In addition, this partnership helps to preserve event data that could be essential for identifying future issues of a similar nature.

 5. Automated remediation.
 AIOps can remediate issues automatically, significantly reducing manual intervention and speeding up incident response.
 These can be automated responses, such as resource scaling, restarting a service or executing predefined scripts to address problems.